MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/active-directory-integration-pack.md

 ::: moniker range="sc-orch-2022"

-- To download the Orchestrator 2022 integration pack, see Active Directory Integration Pack for System Center 2022 - Orchestrator.
+- Download the Orchestrator 2022 integration pack.

+>[!NOTE]
+>Integration packs and toolkit for Orchestrator 2022 are yet to be released, download links will be provided once they are available.

 ::: moniker-end